My Shortlist

 OLIVET SCHOOL

-"Kindness, giving, and the fundamentals of learning the values of being a "good" person and a good Christian are just some of the significant reasons for enrolling at Olivet School.
-Here your children will begin a learning journey not just of academics, but of strong Christian values, while experiencing a feeling of being cared for and supported."
+"Kindness, giving, and the fundamentals of learning the values of being a "good" person and a good Christian are significant reasons for enrolling at Olivet School.
+Here, your children will begin a learning journey of academics and strong Christian values while experiencing a feeling of being cared for and supported.

 What might families find surprising about your school?